A Level History

 History is a fascinating subject, where you can explore the past and it’s impact on today.
 It builds critical thinking and investigation skills which will benefit you both in higher education and as a life skill.

-This great course will engage you and open up doors to further learning opportunities.
+This great A Level will engage you and open up doors to further learning opportunities.

-During this A-Level History course you will explore Russia, Mao’s China and then move to the UK to understand more about Protest, Agitation and Parliamentary Reform before working through the Cold War and it’s development and demise.
+During your A-Level History you will explore Russia, Mao’s China and then move to the UK to understand more about Protest, Agitation and Parliamentary Reform before working through the Cold War and it’s development and demise.

 Upon successful completion of the exam and practical assessments (as administered by Pearson Edexcel) you will have achieved an internationally recognised Pearson Edexcel A-Level History.